 Are you out to your friends and family?

 I came out to myself when I was around 25 years old after having my first sexual experience with another guy!
-I quickly realised this is what I loved doing and accepted that I am a gay man.
+I quickly realized this is what I loved doing and accepted that I am a gay man.
 Before this, I forced myself to try dating women and it never felt quite right.
 After I accepted it, I gradually started telling all my close friends who embraced me and accepted me for who I am.
 There were a few friends who cut me off, even to this very day, but to be honest, I'm better off without them.

 Sadly, I have yet to tell my family and don't think I will be rushing to do so any time soon.
 Society in China is extremely conservative and heteronormative.
 Men are expected to find a good job, make lots of money, marry a nice girl and produce a baby.
 Being gay goes against all these social norms and I don't think my family would accept it at all.
 This is one of the reasons I decided to move away from China and start a new life in New Zealand where I can be myself.